drupal-graphql-compose/documentation/features/breadcrumbs.md

 <!-- tabs:end -->

-> Tip: Use the _internal_ property to determine if a route is within your app or somewhere externally.
+> :thinking: Use the _internal_ property to determine if a route is within your app or somewhere externally.
 It could help with transitions within your app.